fengshang1972/EPANETMSX2Manual/docs/4_inputformat.rst

    **Remarks:**

-      The relative diffusivity is the ratio of the molecular diffusivity of the species to that of chlorine at 20 deg.
+      The relative diffusivity is the ratio of the species' molecular diffusivity in water to that of chlorine at 20 deg.
 C (:math:`0.00112 ft^2/day`).
       If the relative diffusivity of a species is not defined in this section, the dispersion of the species is neglected.